RohanBhandari/SlaCLI/README.md

 Using `./slacli.py read CHANNEL NUM` will print recent messages from a channel or direct messages with another user.
 For channels, simply provide the channel name, while for users, use their username (including the "@").
 By default, SlaCLI will show the last ten messages, unless a value for `NUM` is specified.
+Using the `-u` flag will instead show all unread messages in the channel.

 ```
-usage: slacli.py read [-h] channel [num]
+usage: slacli.py read [-h] [-u] channel [num]

 positional arguments:
   channel       The channel or user to read from
   num           Number of messages to display.
 Default is 10

 optional arguments:
   -h, --help    show this help message and exit
+  -u, --unread  Show only unread messages
 ```

 ###Send